pankusingh02/weather_etl_pipeline/README.md

 # 🌦️ Weather Data ETL Pipeline

-This is a Python-based ETL (Extract, Transform, Load) pipeline that fetches real-time weather data from the OpenWeatherMap API, transforms it for trend analysis, and loads the output BigQuery.
+This is a Python-based ETL (Extract, Transform, Load) pipeline that fetches real-time weather data from the OpenWeatherMap API, transforms it for trend analysis, and loads the output into BigQuery.

 ## 🔧 Features
 - Extract current weather data using OpenWeatherMap API